-Figure 1: Brain-like neural architectures we studied.
-Each one has five nodes and source of size l = 3.
+Figure 1: All brain-like neural architectures we studied.
+Each one has five nodes and source of size three.
 A, a symmetric case.
 B, E_2 has no access to the source of information.
 C, symmetric case with added long-range connection from E_2 to E_5 .
 D, a combination of B and C.